famulu/sorting-visualizer/README.md

 ### Prerequisites

 - **Node.js:** Ensure Node.js is installed on your system.
 Verify this by running `node -v` in your terminal.
-If not installed, download it from [Node.js official website](https://nodejs.org/).
+If not installed, download it from the [Node.js](https://nodejs.org/) official website.
 - **Package Manager:** This project uses [pnpm](https://pnpm.io/installation) for managing dependencies.

 ### Steps